 From Kuala Lumpur International Airport/KLIA (KUL)

-- The hotel is located 60 kilometres from the airport, and takes about 1 hour by car.
-Book a hotel limousine at least one day in advance.
-You can also take the KLIA Express, which takes 28 minutes to the city.
-From KL Sentral, grab a car to the hotel (about approximately 20 minutes).
+- The hotel is located 60 kilometres from the airport, and takes about 1 hour by hotel limousine.
+We recommend you to book the hotel limousine at least one day in advance.
+Alternatively, you can also hop on the KLIA Express, which takes 28 minutes to the KL Sentral, the transit hub in the city.
+From KL Sentral, grab a car to the hotel (about 20 minutes)